INSaFLU/insaflu_docs/docs/data_analysis.rst

 		--only-assembler: runs assembly module only and does not perform reads correction

-				(contigs with k-mer coverage below '3' are discarded for ABRIcate analysis)
+				(contigs with k-mer coverage below '3' are discarded for ABRIcate analysis to avoid the classification of sequencer-derived contaminating sequences)

 	**ABRIcate** (https://github.com/tseemann/abricate) (version 0.8-dev; date 15.01.2018)